Healthcare Superintendent Profile: Shane Weller

 This synchronized effort is meant to make the entire team as “invisible” as possible during the busiest times on campus and to minimize construction-related disruptions for patients and families, researchers, clinicians, and staff members.

-Lewis and subcontractors UMC and Prime Electric, are co-located in a wedge-shaped building that borders Fairview Avenue.
+Lewis and subcontractors UMC and Prime Electric are co-located in a wedge-shaped building that borders Fairview Avenue.
 The office is built into an interstitial space between the first and second floors.
-Shane jokes that it’s a lot like the 7 ½th-floor of the cult classic film “Being John Malkovich.”
+Shane jokes that it’s a lot like the 7 ½th-floor in the cult classic film “Being John Malkovich.”
 (Unlike in the movie, however, this office has perfectly normal floor-to-ceiling-heights, and plenty of overhead clearance for the six-foot-three Shane.)

 Sometimes, people who aren’t familiar with the team or its portfolio of work ask about Lewis’ “Fred Hutch project,” to which project manager Jacki Dunlap usually responds, “Which one?”
 She gestures in the direction of a hanging dry-erase board in the office, which lists more than 20.